 Summary of Prologue of Earthly Paradise

 The poem begins with the speaker listing out a number of things he is unable to do.
 These include having no power to alleviate one’s fears of death or bring back happy memories.
-In the second stanza he list his intentions.
+In the second stanza, he lists his intentions.
 Firstly, that when one is sad they are able to remember him and the words he created and feel better, at least somewhat.
-Ideally the speaker will “sing” about residents of the past and bring back their memories to those who are currently suffering.
+Ideally, the speaker will “sing” about residents of the past and bring back their memories to those who are currently suffering.

-In the last sections he describes his perfect outcome.
-He would like his words to create a paradise on earth which allows one the opportunity to escape from the struggles of everyday life.
-All while remembering that he is just a “idle singer.”
+In the last sections, he describes his perfect outcome.
+He would like his words to create a paradise on earth that allows one the opportunity to escape from the struggles of everyday life.
+All while remembering that he is just an “idle singer.”

 Analysis of Prologue of Earthly Paradise